Andrea/andrea.github.io/_posts/2015-12-06-Computation_expressions_in_practice.markdown

 ### You were saying about practice?

 Below is an example of a computation expression builder.
+Which is a "normal" F# type that has some methods that the F# compiler will look for.
+The compiler recognizes a builder because it has certain functions with well defined names (such as Bind, Return, For, etc), more on this later.

 {% highlight FSharp  lineos %}